Kazakhstan–Russia relations: Ongoing trade dispute

 In July 2024, Kazakhstan banned wheat imports from Russia through the end of the year in order to "protect the domestic market".
 In October 2024, Russia began to restrict food imports from Kazakhstan, with the Russian government agency Rosselkhoznadzor citing the need to "preserve the phytosanitary well-being of Russia".
 Russia's ban was implemented five days after Kazakhstan said it didn't have plans to join BRICS in the near future, but it is unclear if these two events are related.

 In March 2025, Russia expressed dissatisfaction with Kazakhstan's commercial banks, accusing them of excessive caution in processing payments and extending loans to Russian businesses.
 The concern stemmed from Kazakh banks demanding "letters of guarantee" and imposing stringent due diligence, fearing secondary sanctions and disconnection from the SWIFT system.
 The Kazakh National Bank, under Timur Suleimenov, refused to pressure banks to ease these rules, citing legitimate concerns over potential sanctions.
 This caution followed accusations in 2023 that Kazakhstan had served as a conduit for Russia's war efforts, despite Kazakhstan's official adherence to US and EU sanctions.

 Caspian Sea

 In April 2025, the Caspian Pipeline Consortium (CPC), a key oil export route from Kazakhstan via Russia's Black Sea port of Novorossiysk, resumed partial operations after Russian authorities lifted restrictions tied to a December 2024 oil spill.
 The CPC, which handles about 80% of Kazakhstan's oil exports and includes Western shareholders like Chevron and ExxonMobil, restored activity at two of its three moorings.
 Although operations remain strained due to the continued closure of the third mooring (SPM-2), the move helped avert a sharp drop in Kazakh exports.
 The disruption had followed regional instability, including drone attacks on infrastructure in southern Russia, and came amid tensions within OPEC+ over Kazakhstan exceeding its production quotas, largely due to output from the Tengiz field.

+Military cooperation

+According to the agreement on military cooperation (signed on 16 October 2020 during the visit of the Minister of Defense of the Russian Federation Sergey Shoigu to Kazakhstan), Kazakhstan and Russia carry out military cooperation in the following main areas: